wbaldoumas/markdown-colorcode/CONTRIBUTING.md

 ## Other Ways to Contribute

-We welcome anyone that wants to contribute to `Markdig.ColorCode` to triage and reply to open issues to help troubleshoot and fix existing bugs.
+We welcome anyone that wants to contribute to `Markdown.ColorCode` to triage and reply to open issues to help troubleshoot and fix existing bugs.
 Here is what you can do:

 - Help ensure that existing issues follows the recommendations from the _[Reporting Issues](#reporting-issues)_ section, providing feedback to the issue's author on what might be missing.
-- Review and update the existing content of our [Wiki](https://github.com/wbaldoumas/markdig-colorcode/wiki) with up-to-date instructions and code samples.
+- Review and update the existing content of our [Wiki](https://github.com/wbaldoumas/markdown-colorcode/wiki) with up-to-date instructions and code samples.
-- Review existing pull requests, and testing patches against real existing applications that use `Markdig.ColorCode`.
+- Review existing pull requests, and testing patches against real existing applications that use `Markdown.ColorCode`.
 - Write a test, or add a missing test case to an existing test.

-Thanks again for your interest on contributing to `Markdig.ColorCode`!
+Thanks again for your interest on contributing to `Markdown.ColorCode`!

 :heart: